ltabis/rhai-autodocs/README.md

 }
 ```

-You need to import the `styles/default.css` file and `src/tabs.js` script for everything to work correctly.
+You need to import the `styles/default.css` file and `src/tabs.js` script for everything to work correctly using the [mdbook](https://rust-lang.github.io/mdBook/index.html) generation.
 (You can of course override the styles and javascript code if you wish)

-The generated markdown / HTML works best with [mdbook](https://rust-lang.github.io/mdBook/index.html).
-See the mdbook example for more details.
+For more details, see the examples.